TeXmeijin/MogiMeijin/README.md

 The movement environment is Windows.
 Windows after seven work surely.
 If .NET Framework4.5 exists before Vista, it works.
-Possibly it may work even if I do not enter.
-I cannot work in Mac.
+This cannot work in Mac.

 But a demonstration (AutoIt) that I bundled it with as help file does not seem to move other than Windows 7 definitely somehow or other.
 That is why the person except Windows 7 should not carry out a demonstration.